sputier/SPR.EntityFrameworkCore.MongoDb/README.md

 * Nuget Package : https://www.nuget.org/packages/MongoDB.Driver/
 * Github : https://github.com/mongodb/mongo-csharp-driver

-Using MongoDB.Driver.Core may be a better way of doing things, I'll check it later.
+Using a low-level driver may be a better way of doing things, I'll check it later.